nbacc12/student_depression_model/README.md

 ## Project Report

-For a comprehensive overview of the objectives, analysis, predictions, and recommendations, please refer to the full Data Analysis Report.
+For a comprehensive overview of the objectives, analysis, predictions, and recommendations, please refer to the full [Project Report](student_depression_project_report.pdf).

 ## Key Project Points